hashicorp/terraform/website/docs/commands/init.html.markdown

 control.

 This command is always safe to run multiple times.
 Though subsequent runs may give errors, this command will never delete your configuration or state.
-Even so, if you have important information, please back it up prior to running this command just in case.
+Even so, if you have important information, please back it up prior to running this command, just in case.

-If no arguments are given, the configuration in the current working directory is initialized.
+If no arguments are given, the configuration in this working directory is initialized.

-If one or two arguments are given, the first is a SOURCE of a module to download to the second argument PATH.
-After downloading the module to PATH, the configuration will be initialized as if this command were called pointing only to that PATH.
-PATH must be empty of any Terraform files.
-Any conflicting non-Terraform files will be overwritten.
-The module download is a copy.
-If you're downloading a module from Git, it will not preserve Git history.

 The command-line flags are all optional.
 The list of available flags are:

 * `-backend=true` - Initialize the [backend](/docs/backends) for this configuration.

-* `-backend-config=value` - Value can be a path to an HCL file or a string in the format of 'key=value'.
-This specifies additional configuration to merge for the backend.
+* `-backend-config=path` This can be either a path to an HCL file with key/value assignments (same format as terraform.tfvars) or a 'key=value' format.
+This is merged with what is in the configuration file.
 This can be specified multiple times.
-Flags specified later in the line override those specified earlier if they conflict.
+The backend type must be in the configuration itself.

-* `-force-copy` -  Suppress prompts about copying state data.
+* `-force-copy`          Suppress prompts about copying state data.
 This is equivalent to providing a "yes" to all confirmation prompts.

-* `-get=true` - Download any modules for this configuration.
+* `-get=true`            Download any modules for this configuration.

+* `-get-plugins=true`    Download any missing plugins for this configuration.

-* `-input=true` - Ask for input interactively if necessary.
-If this is false and input is required, `init` will error.
+* `-input=true`          Ask for input if necessary.
+If false, will error if input was required.

-* `-lock=true` - Lock the state file when locking is supported.
+* `-lock=true`           Lock the state file when locking is supported.

-* `-lock-timeout=0s` - Duration to retry a state lock.
+* `-lock-timeout=0s`     Duration to retry a state lock.

-* `-no-color` - If specified, output won't contain any color.
+* `-no-color`            If specified, output won't contain any color.

+* `-plugin-dir`          Directory containing plugin binaries.
+This overrides all default search paths for plugins, and prevents the automatic installation of plugins.
+This flag can be used multiple times.

-* `-reconfigure` - Reconfigure the backend, ignoring any saved configuration.
+* `-reconfigure`         Reconfigure the backend, ignoring any saved configuration.

+* `-upgrade=false`       If installing modules (-get) or plugins (-get-plugins), ignore previously-downloaded objects and install the latest version allowed within configured constraints.

 ## Backend Config